-Raspberry bushes are thorny, perennial brambles that produce flowers and fruit at the same time.
+Raspberry bushes are thorny, perennial brambles that produce flowers and fruits at the same time.
 They can be found growing along hedges, bordering forests, embankments or hillsides, uncultivated areas, where they grow abundantly, deforested areas, and in the forest underbrush where they grow more slowly due to the lack of light.

 In some parts of the Pyrenees, wild raspberries are plentiful, especially in the Madre Massif.